During your pregnancy, all kinds of major changes take place in your body to enable a good growth of your baby and eventually giving birth.

 “I'm totally fine with them (while breastfeeding) except tend to stay away from stimulating ones like ginseng.
 Not for use during pregnancy though”

-Fortunately, there are plenty of other herbs that you can safely use from the second trimester under the guidance of your medical doctor and you can start taking calming adaptogens again after giving birth.
+According to Aviva there are plenty of other herbs that you can safely use from the second trimester on under the guidance of your medical doctor and you can start taking calming adaptogens again after giving birth.

 If you are pregnant, I wish you a pleasant, prosperous pregnancy and a smooth, speedy delivery!